Locations:

 2. You wear headphones or insert earphones.

-3. The audiologist uses a machine called an audiometer.
-Audiometers deliver sounds at different frequencies and loudness levels.
+3. Your audiologist uses a machine called an audiometer, which delivers sounds at different frequencies (pitches) and loudness.

 4. You raise a hand, press a button or say “yes” when you hear sounds.

-5. The audiologist records your responses on an audiogram.
+5. Your audiologist records your responses on an audiogram.
 Audiograms chart your hearing loss patterns.
 If you have hearing loss, the audiogram shows the degree of hearing loss you have.

-1. The audiologist puts a small device behind your ear or on your forehead.
+1. Your audiologist puts a small device behind your ear or on your forehead.

 2. They send sounds through the device.
-Those sounds make your skull vibrate very gently.
+Those sounds make your skull vibrate.

 3. The vibration skips your outer and middle ear and goes to your inner ear.

-Your audiologist may do a speech test along with a pure-tone test.
-Speech tests evaluate your ability to listen to words and repeat them.
+Your audiologist may do a speech test along with a pure-tone test:

 1. Like the pure-tone test, you wear headphones or insert earphones.